wminkstein/jammit-s3/README.md

     $ heroku config:add RAILS_ASSET_ID=20110120051234

+There is a convenience rake task the streamlines this provess:

+    $ rake jammit:s3:heroku
+    or
+    $ rake jammit:s3:heroku[myapp]

+This task will use last git commit as the value of RAILS_ASSET_ID, upload all assets to S3, and set heroku variable.

 #### Pros and Cons for asset versioning

 Pro: It assures that all files will match up, and the user will always get matched HTML/JS/CSS files.